Core

 @tamagui/build

-to build this package, which is a small script built around esbuild
+to build this package, which is a small script built aroundesbuild

-, which then needs to be added to your webpack resolve.mainFields
+, which then needs to be added to your webpackresolve.mainFields

 sideEffects

-field is important, otherwise webpack will remove the generated CSS in production.Now, create and export the components.
-You can re-export components from tamagui
+field is important, otherwise webpack will remove the generated CSS in production.

 or @tamagui/core

 as well.
-Let's create a ZCircle component
+Let's create a Circle component

 Circle.tsx